NeilJustice/FileArb/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-20-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B20) ![GitHub](https://img.shields.io/github/license/NeilJustice/FileArb) ![GitHub last commit](https://img.shields.io/github/last-commit/NeilJustice/FileArb)

-FileArb is a cross-platform C++ command line program for quickly creating in parallel a configurable number of text files or binary files containing a configurable number of characters or bytes.
+FileArb is a cross-platform C++ command line program for quickly creating in parallel an arbitrary number of arbitrarily large text files or binary files.

+Use cases for FileArb:

-FileArb can be used for performance testing file-I/O-intensive programs such as <a href="https://github.com/NeilJustice/FileRevisor">FileRevisor</a> and for performance testing the write speed of storage hardware such as USB drives, NVMe drives, and network file shares.
+1. Performance testing the write speed of storage hardware such as USB drives, NVMe drives, and network file shares.
+2. Performance testing file-I/O-intensive programs such as <a href="https://github.com/NeilJustice/FileRevisor">FileRevisor</a> which perform operations such as text replacement on a large number of files.
+3. Learning the true cost of cloud storage resources by way of writing, for example, 100 1-GB files to an Azure file share followed by examining the Azure bill.

 |Build Type|Build Status|
 |----------|------------|